Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Two further fasta files were also made at this point.
 These files mRNA.all.fasta and protein.all.fasta include the mRNA or amino acid sequences from both the GPT and GPT2 sequences.
 Because of the variety of names for each gene, they were labeled as with Species name followed by GPT or GPT2 depending on which homologene family they were from.
 Table 1 includes the real name for each sequence.

 With the FASTA files generated, alignments were then performed.
 The aligments were made using mafft.
 The resulting alignments are stored in the alignments directory.
 In order to run the alignment the alignment.sh script was run with the following command: `sbatch -t 12:00:00 alignment.sh`.
+These are converted to .nex and .phy files using Mesquite.

+A concatenated alignment was made using phyutility.jar.
+A copy of this jar is included in the main directory.
+It should be noted that for the concatenated amino acid alignment, phyutility outputs the file stating that it is DNA data so, I needed to manually change the line in the .nex file from DNA to Protein.
+The concatenated files were converted to .phy using Mesquite.
+The phyutility commands (run in the alignments directory) were: `java -jar ../phyutility.jar -concat -in gpt.align.fasta gpt2.align.fasta -out combined.mrna.nex` and `java -jar ../phyutility.jar -concat -in gpt.protein.align.fasta gpt2.protein.align.fasta -out combined.protein.nex`.

+With all of the alignments generated, the trees were constructed using RAxML.
+The commands to run this are included in the raxml.sh script which can be run using `sbatch raxml.sh`.
+For the mRNA data, the GTRGAMMA model was used.
+For the amino acid data, the PROTGAMMAWAG model was used.
+This is based off of the WAG amino acid subsitution matrix.

+The trees were then viewed using Figtree.

 ## Results